TickTeam/guide-tt/README.md

 <br />

 ###Would you like to help us with translation?
 We are determined to make TickTick a multi-language app.
 If you are willing to contribute for the translation, please contact us via email.
-At present, TickTick is available in 17 languages:
+At present, TickTick supports multiple languages:

-<mark>English, Russian, Korean, Hebrew, French, Germany, Italian, Simplified Chinese, Traditional Chinese, Slovak, Ukrainian, Spanish, Hungarian, Portuguese, Dutch, Czech, Japanese</mark>
+<mark>English, Russian, Korean, Hebrew, French, Germany, Italian, Simplified Chinese, Traditional Chinese, Slovak, Ukrainian, Spanish, Hungarian, Portuguese, Dutch, Czech, Japanese, Polish </mark>

-We are looking forward to your help!
+Some of them are only available on specific platforms, so we are always looking forward to your help!